-According to the World Bank's data, 86% of the countries in Africa and 73% of the nations in Southern Asia, where anaemia prevalence was high, have low- or low-middle incomes.
-In contrast, the lowest occurrences were reported in the Americas and Europe, where most countries (between 88% and 92%) have high or upper-middle incomes.
-In general, 42% of countries worldwide have a per capita income below that of the US (\$4,255), placing them in the low- to middle-income category, which has an impact on the health of their residents (Table 2).
-Our analysis revealed a highly significant correlation between prevalence of anaemia and country income (p < 0.001).
-This significance was persistent throughout the study period (2000-2019) and within each 5-year interval (Table 3).
-The high-income group had a low anaemia prevalence, and conversely, the low-income group had a high prevalence.
-The highest incidences of anaemia were observed in Africa and Southern Asia.
+According to the World Bank's data, 86% of the countries in Africa and 73% of the nations in Southern Asia, where anaemia prevalence was high, have low or lower middle incomes.
+In contrast, the lowest occurrences were reported in the Americas and Europe, where most countries (between 88% and 92%) have high or upper middle incomes.
+In general, 42% of countries worldwide have a per capita income below \$4,255, placing them in the low- to middle-income category, which has an impact on the health of their residents (Table II).

+Our analysis revealed a highly significant correlation between prevalence of anaemia and